American National Standards Institute

 ANSI accredits standards that are developed by representatives of other standards organizations, government agencies, consumer groups, companies, and others.
 These standards ensure that the characteristics and performance of products are consistent, that people use the same definitions and terms, and that products are tested the same way.
 ANSI also accredits organizations that carry out product or personnel certification in accordance with requirements defined in international standards.

 The organization's headquarters are in Washington, D.C.
 ANSI's operations office is located in New York City.
 The ANSI annual operating budget is funded by the sale of publications, membership dues and fees, accreditation services, fee-based programs, and international standards programs.

+Many ANSI regulations are incorporated by reference into United States federal statutes (i.e. by OSHA regulations referring to individual ANSI specifications).
+ANSI does not make these standards publicly available, and charges money for access to these documents; it further claims that it is copyright infringement for them to be provided to the public by others free of charge.
+These assertions have been the subject of criticism and litigation.

 History

-ANSI was most likely originally formed in 1918, when five engineering societies and three government agencies founded the American Engineering Standards Committee (AESC).
+ANSI was most likely formed in 1918, when five engineering societies and three government agencies founded the American Engineering Standards Committee (AESC).
 In 1928, the AESC became the American Standards Association (ASA).

-In 1966, the ASA was reorganized and became United States of America Standards Institute (USASI).
+In 1966, the ASA was reorganized and became the United States of America Standards Institute (USASI).

+In February 1969, Ralph Nader harshly criticized the USASI in public remarks as "manifestly deceptive" in several different ways.
+He specifically attacked the name USASI as improperly implying some kind of official connection with the federal government of the United States.

 The present name was adopted in 1969.

 Prior to 1918, these five founding engineering societies: